microsoft/debug-adapter-protocol/specification.md

 ### <a name="Requests_BreakpointLocations" class="anchor"></a>:leftwards_arrow_with_hook: BreakpointLocations Request

 The 'breakpointLocations' request returns all possible locations for source breakpoints in a given range.
+Clients should only call this request if the capability 'supportsBreakpointLocationsRequest' is true.

 ```typescript
 interface BreakpointLocationsRequest extends Request {